 AKI's Africa-Based Animal Welfare Organization Grant Program-2021

 We are no longer accepting proposals for our 2021 Africa-Based Animal Welfare Organization Grant Program.
 We will again accept proposals around June 2022.
 Please check here, our Facebook page, and newsletter for updates.

-Our Grant Program reaches worthy Africa-based organizations, beyond our 11 Partner Organizations and supports them to implement high impact projects aimed at improving the lives of domestic animals.
+Our Grant Program reaches worthy Africa-based organizations, beyond our Partner Organizations, and supports them to implement high impact projects aimed at improving the lives of domestic animals.
 This is the 4th year that we've been able to hold the only grant program that specifically targets animal welfare organizations in Africa and that is 100% donor-funded!

 For our supporters: All grants are funded by our donors.
 We're grateful if you would consider donating to the 2022 grant program.
 You can donate for a grant in a specific country or for a specific grant type (spay/neuter, cats, donkeys, etc.).
 Please contact me here or donate here and write a note to let us know your preferences.